nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Chemotherapeutic:** Pertaining to the use of chemotherapy, as in chemotherapy protocols involving doxorubicin.

-### Expanded Definition and Usage\nDoxorubicin is a cornerstone in the field of oncology, prized for its robust efficacy across multiple cancer types.
+### Expanded Definition and Usage:
+Doxorubicin is a cornerstone in the field of oncology, prized for its robust efficacy across multiple cancer types.
 Its mechanism of action, involving DNA intercalation and topoisomerase II inhibition, leads to the disruption of DNA replication and transcription, ultimately inducing apoptosis in cancer cells.
 Despite its effectiveness, the use of doxorubicin is tempered by its potential for significant side effects, most notably cardiotoxicity, which necessitates careful monitoring and management in patients receiving the drug.
 Additionally, doxorubicin's role in combination therapies enhances its utility, often improving outcomes when used with other anticancer agents.

 This detailed lexical entry for **doxorubicin** not only clarifies its role and functions in medical terminology but also illustrates its significance and specificity within oncological treatment regimens.
 This structure aids healthcare professionals, researchers, and students in medicine and pharmacology in understanding the precise nature and implications of using doxorubicin in clinical settings.